MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/manage/wsus-and-the-catalog-site.md

 ---
-title: WSUS and the Catalog site
+title: WSUS and the Microsoft Update Catalog
-description: Windows Server Update Service (WSUS) article - How to import updates into WSUS using PowerShell and the Microsoft Update catalog site ms.topic: article ms.assetid: f19a8659-5a96-4fdd-a052-29e4547fe51a ms.author: jgerend
+description: Windows Server Update Service (WSUS) article - How to import updates into WSUS using PowerShell and the Microsoft Update Catalog. ms.topic: article ms.assetid: f19a8659-5a96-4fdd-a052-29e4547fe51a ms.author: jgerend